kfjahnke/envutil/README.md

 image) should be taken.
 Finally add --single y, where y is the facet from the PTO file you'd like to recreate.
 The rendering will now produce an image with the metrics of facet y (from the PTO file) filled with the content from the stitched image (passed as 'free' facet).
+The special feature here is that the 'single'' image will be rendered with inverse translation and lens correction, so the 'recreation' of the single image is as faithful as possible.
+This feature can be used to produce a set of synthetic source images from an already-stitched panorama and then stitch the synthetic images with the same PTO parameters.

 ## --mask_for FACET_INDEX   paint this facet white, all others black